 An introduction to the history of the institutions and people of the Appalachian mountain region from the earliest years of exploration to the present.
-F
+GLCP

-HIST 351 Topics in The Western Tradition (3 cr)
+HIST 351 Western Tradition I (3 cr)

 This course is a broad survey of Europe's political, social, economic and cultural traditions with a stress on selected problems viewed from conflicting historical interpretations.
-Students will make use of both primary and secondary literature and make oral and written reports on the problems they have studied. (only offered every other year) FO
+Students will make use of both primary and secondary literature and make oral and written reports on the problems they have studied.
+CTAH

-HIST 352 Topics in The Western Tradition (3 cr)
+HIST 352 Western Tradition II (3 cr)

 This course is a broad survey of European political, social, economic and cultural traditions and how those traditions have been spread throughout the world.
 Stress will be placed on selected problems viewed from conflicting historical interpretations.
-Students will use primary and secondary sources and make oral and written presentations on the problems they have studied. (only offered every other year) SE
+Students will use primary and secondary sources and make oral and written presentations on the problems they have studied.
+CTAH